mwentz93/RTutorWallStreet/README.md

 devtools::install_github("mwentz93/RTutorWallStreet", upgrade_dependencies=FALSE)
 ```

-Also download the data in the material folder and store it in a directory which will later be your working directory.

 ## 2. Show and work on the problem set
 To start the problem set first create a working directory and store the files from the inst/ps/WallStreet/material folder there.
 Then adapt and run the following code.
 ```s